traeblain/.com/src/2014/2013-reading-list-part-i.md

 ## Mockingjay by Suzanne Collins {: #mockingjay }

 ![Mockingjay]({filename}/static/images/2014/mockingjay.jpg "Mockingjay"){: .alignleft }
 Ok!
 Yeah, I read the entire series!
-[Mockingjay][] has to be the best.
+[Mockingjay][] is actually pretty good.
 It actually had a thought thread, didn't rehash old narratives, and concluded the series with a sense of finality.
 It was very refreshing.
 Many novel series these days are strung out to 4-5 novels when the storyline doesn't support it or they end the series with vague hints at leaving things open for more.
 Mockingjay does neither.
 It finishes the story (even though a new story in the same universe is capable) and does so within the stories limits.
 I'd also venture that this one is the best of the 3.
 It appears that Collins really took to heart some criticism of the 2nd book and didn't make that mistake again.
 Props.

 **4 Stars**
 {: style="text-align: right;" }